codio/knowledge/source/instructors/teaching/plagiarism.rst

 - enter a relative path in the workspace to check.
 - upload items to compare against (e.g. previous years information).
-- filter out template code setting the Max fingerprint percentage between 0 and 100%.
+- filter out template code setting the maximum fingerprint percentage between 0 and 100%.
 For more information on fingerprinting see https://dolos.ugent.be/about/algorithm.html#fingerprinting
 - restrict the file types that should be checked.
 It is possible to add multiple file types by pressing the **Add Extension** button.
 - add the file list in the **Files Excludes** box that you don't want to be inlcuded.
 If there are multiple files, add each file on a new line.